Table of Contents[Hide][Show]

 Do you need to save the FMM after you go through immigration?

 You will need to hold on to your FMM for your entire trip.
 DO NOT THROW IT AWAY!
 You’ll have to surrender it when you leave Mexico.
 If you’re departing Mexico on a flight, the airline will require you to surrender your stamped half of the Visitors Permit to them before they allow you to board.

 If you lose your Visitors Permit (FMM) while you’re in Mexico, you’ll need to visit one of the local immigration offices situated in towns and cities across the country, or at the airport, and apply for a replacement before you can leave the country.
 This will involve completing some forms and paying a replacement fee.
 It will take time and create headaches, so try not to lose it and definitely don’t throw it away!

 You will need to present your FMM at your point of entry into Mexico.

 - If you arrive in Mexico by land, you will need to get a visitors to permit at the port of entry;

 - If you fly to Mexico, air crews on international flights hand out the visitor permit forms before the flight lands, and they are also available at Mexican airports, near the immigration desks

 - If you are visiting a Mexican port(s) as part of a cruise ship, you’ll need to get a visitor’s permit at your first Mexican port of call.

 Visa Requirements for Mexico

-There are no visa is required for U.S. citizens staying in Mexico up to 180 days.
+There is no visa is required for U.S. citizens staying in Mexico for up to 180 days.